Fake slots is a real problem – we’ll let you know how to avoid falling into the trap

 - longstreet-static.casinomodule.com (REAL)

 If you’re still not sure, send an email to the game provider in question or compare the URL:s to a couple of other casinos to see if everything checks out.
 This, along with sticking to good casinos will more than likely keep you safe and out of harms reach.
-It can be hard enough as it is to beat the slots, playing fake games makes it impossible however.
+It can be hard enough to beat the odds as it is – playing pirated games makes it near impossible.